 Internationally, Singapore requires warm dark shells to meet minimum efficiency and resiliency standards before they are recognized as data centers, Ireland requires grid‑capacity approval from EirGrid prior to energization, and Japan mandates seismic compliance certification for all mechanical and electrical systems.
 In these jurisdictions, it is acceptable to energize mechanical and electrical systems, conduct generator testing with appropriate permits, and begin commissioning activities, but full IT load and commercial operation remain prohibited until final approvals are granted.

 The distinction between warm and cold dark shells carries significant implications for regulatory compliance, tax eligibility, financing, and tenant delivery timelines.
 Regulators increasingly scrutinize data‑center development due to concerns about power consumption, water usage, generator emissions, noise, and grid interconnection impacts.
-Warm dark shells often trigger these reviews, while cold dark shells typically do not.
+Warm dark & lit shells often trigger these reviews, while cold dark shells typically do not.
 Many U.S. states offer tax incentives contingent on the installation of mechanical and electrical systems, minimum capital investment thresholds, and proof of operational readiness, meaning cold dark shells rarely qualify while warm dark shells often do.
 From a financing perspective, lenders and investors treat cold dark shells as real estate assets and warm dark shells as mission‑critical infrastructure, a distinction that affects valuation, insurance requirements, and capital structure.
-For hyperscalers and large enterprise tenants, the difference also shapes deployment timelines, as warm dark shells enable rapid commissioning and integration of high‑density electrical and liquid‑cooling systems, while cold dark shells defer these activities to a later stage.
+The difference also shapes deployment timelines, as warm lit shells enable rapid commissioning and integration of high‑density electrical and liquid‑cooling systems, while cold dark shells defer these activities to a later stage.